Registration of Marriage

 How much is the fee?

 Marriage registration is free of charge.
-For applications submitted during extramural consular days we charge a 17 USD service fee, payable only by debit or credit cards (VISA, MasterCard, Discover).
+However, we charge a service fee for applications submitted during extramural consular days; also consular assistance fee is applicable in certain cases.
+You'll find more information about consular fees HERE.
+All fees are payable only by debit or credit cards (VISA, MasterCard, Discover).

 Which form should I fill out?